perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

     INFO  kafka-example.core: Sending on value Value: Hello

-Then with a consumer on the example-prouced-topic it will log out Value: Hello
+Then with a consumer on the example-produced-topic it will log out Value: Hello

-## Running with Docker
+## Running with Docker and Confluent

 Docker makes the above very simple.

+To start the required Kafka and Zookeeper run:

+    $ docker-compose up -d

+To build the example docker image and run it follow:

     $ docker build -t producer-consumer-example .

     $ docker run -i -t producer-consumer-example

+Then we need to create the required topics not we reference the docker-compose names for kafka-broker and zookeeper.
+Rather than if running on bare metal the local host.

+    $ docker-compose exec kafka-broker kafka-topics --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic example-topic
+    $ docker-compose exec kafka-broker kafka-topics --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic example-produced-topic

+Now lets check they have been created by listing them

+    $ docker-compose exec kafka-broker kafka-topics --zookeeper zookeeper:2181 --list

+Now create the consumer to listen to messages you will eventually produce and will be processed by Java.

+    $ docker-compose exec kafka-broker  kafka-console-producer --request-required-acks 1 --broker-list localhost:29092 --topic example-topic

+Now create the producer to send messages that will be processed

+    $ docker-compose exec kafka-broker kafka-console-consumer --bootstrap-server localhost:29092 --topic example-produced-topic --from-beginning

+# Produce messages for the app to consumer

 ## Example